Chapel Hill, NC

-Allison Elia makes a difference in her community.
+Allison Elia Wisely makes a difference in her community.
 With a strong desire to help others, she worked for Teach for America before joining the programming team at After-School All-Stars in Columbus, Ohio.
 She loved the role, but it wasn’t playing to her true strengths.
 When she was offered the opportunity to shift into a more operational role, managing data, accounting, finances, and human resources, she jumped right in.

-“At the end of the day, a nonprofit is still a business,” said Allison.
+“At the end of the day, a nonprofit is still a business,” says Allison.
 “Going back to school would allow me to learn more about the business and have more informed conversations about how to best use our money.”
 Seeking to add hard skills and fundamentals, she chose accounting over an MBA.
 And, with a desire to immediately apply those skills, she chose UNC’s online Master of Accounting program.

 The knowledge that Allison has gained has not only helped her grow professionally, but has also helped her organization make the most of grant money they’ve received.
-“We’re able to offer this program to more kids or offer more opportunities to the kids that we have now,” said Allison.
+“We’re able to offer this program to more kids or offer more opportunities to the kids that we have now,” says Allison.